 Federal laws related to cannabis are likely to eventually change, as the momentum of the industry seems unstoppable.
 When reform does occur, these issues will no longer be as relevant, but, until then, legal teams and their cannabis clients should monitor contractual disputes closely in order to mitigate the risk of unfavorable litigation.

 Round Table Group is home to some of the world’s top contract and cannabis expert witnesses, and we’d be delighted to assist on your search for an expert.
 For those that are unfamiliar with Round Table Group, for more than 25 years, we have helped litigators to locate, evaluate, and employ the best and most qualified expert witnesses.
-Round Table Groups is great complement to any litigator’s quest for an expert witness and our search is always free of charge.
-Visit roundtablegroup.com or contact us at 202-759-5912 for more information or start your expert search now.
+Round Table Group is a great complement to any litigator’s quest for an expert witness and our search is always free of charge.
+Contact us at 202-908-4500 for more information or start your expert search now.